psqli/simplesound/Documentation/02_alsa.rst

 wake up applications waiting for ``avail >= avail_min``.

 The ``pointer()`` function inside device driver returns the position within buffer size.
-It it returns -1 a xrun is issued.
+If it returns -1 a xrun is issued.